-There will be three exams in this course (non-cumulative) worth 25%, 25%, and 30%.
-These exams may consist of multiple choice, fill in the blank, true or false, and matching.
+There will be three (closed book) exams in this course (cumulative) worth 20%, 25%, and 30%.
+These exams may consist of multiple choice, fill-in-the-blank, true or false, matching, short answer, and long answer questions.
 Some questions may ask you to interpret or label diagrams.
-Exams will cover all the material prior to the date of the exam but will not be cumulative.
-However, some fundamental understanding of the sections prior to later exams will be necessary for the sake of basic understanding.
+Exams will be cumulative, which means they will cover all the material covered in the course prior to the date of the exam.
+This does mean that previously tested content could be tested again.
+This is because statistical knowledge builds on itself in a very meaningful way.
 Exams will not be reweighted.
-Once students enter an examination, no use of electronics is permitted in the exam room at any time.

-Eight reading quizzes, covering the required readings in the course schedule will be administered.
-The lowest two marks will be dropped and each of 6 quizzes will be worth 2% (total 12%).
-Reading quizzes are meant to be thought-provoking (slightly challenging), not difficult, to prepare you for exams.
+Eight reading quizzes, covering the required readings in the course schedule, will be administered.
+The lowest two marks will be dropped and each of the remaining 6 quizzes will be worth 3.3% each (total 20%).
+Reading quizzes are meant to be thought-provoking (slightly challenging), but not difficult, to help prepare you for the exams.
 Reading quizzes will be due at the end of the week in which they are noted in the Course Schedule.
 Though the readings are chosen because of their accessibility to these topics, it is understandable that it may take time to digest some of the topics and, possibly, to get used to the readings.
 Therefore, you are not expected to have done the readings prior to each class, but rather, you should have the associated readings done prior to completing the scheduled reading quizzes.
 Please note that sometimes the quiz may be due prior to the end of the unit.
-This is to prepare you for an upcoming exam!